AnsgarKlein/GPG-Gui/README.md

 + Linux

-Windows - untried, but will be possible with effort.
+Windows - untried, but should be possible with effort.
 A Vala installer is available.

 ## Requirements